-Last Fall we listened to an 80s song and looked at what a 'Fixed Mindset' is and how it works.
+Last Fall we listened to an 80s song as well as looked at what a 'Fixed Mindset' is and how it works.
 The affects of which can include fear of failure (leading to not trying), low self-esteem, depression, and anxiety.
 While Winter is not synonymous with growth, we did just start a new year.
 Typically around this time, we turn our minds and attention toward making a fresh start and new possibilities.
 For some, that may include coming up with New Year's resolutions.
 How are those going?
 Forbes reported in 2013 that approximately 8% of people achieve their resolutions.
 8%.
 Some of the challenges that people commonly face is that their goals are not realistic or specific enough.
 In other words, it is destined for failure from the start.
 One of the things the article states that helps people stay on track is self-belief, an "I can do this!" mentality.
 This is where a 'Growth Mindset' comes in!

 This is how a fixed mindset stacks up to a growth mindset: